Morphology-Based Particle Characterization is Critical for Biotherapeutic Quality

-In biologic drug development, particle analysis isn't just about counting—it's about understanding type and source.
+In biotherapeutic development—whether monoclonal antibodies, cell and gene therapies, or complex formulations—particle analysis isn’t just about counting.
+It’s about understanding type and source.
 This distinction impacts patient safety, regulatory compliance, and process optimization.
-Traditional methods, such as light obscuration (LO) and membrane microscopy (MM), fall short in particle identification.
-Flow Imaging Microscopy (FIM), as implemented in FlowCam, bridges this gap with morphology-based detection and high-throughput imaging - distinguishing silicone oil droplets from protein aggregates in a single run.
+Traditional methods of particle analysis, such as light obscuration (LO) and membrane microscopy (MM), fall short on particle identification.
+Flow Imaging Microscopy (FIM), as implemented in FlowCam, bridges this gap with morphology-based detection and high-throughput imaging.

 Subvisible particles can originate from multiple sources:

-• Inherent particles: particles derived from the drug substance, such as protein aggregates
+• Inherent particles: particles derived from the drug substance (e.g., aggregates of proteins, viral vectors, and lipid nanoparticles)

 • Intrinsic particles: particles derived from formulation components (e.g., fatty acid particles), container-closure (e.g., silicone oil droplets), or the manufacturing process (e.g., stainless steel particles)

-• Extrinsic particles: contaminant particles such as fibers and bacterial contamination
+• Extrinsic particles: contaminant particles such as fibers or bacterial contamination

-Accurate classification is essential for risk assessment and regulatory compliance.
-As Austin Daniels, PhD, explains:
+Accurate characterization is essential for risk assessment and regulatory compliance.
+As Dr. Austin Daniels, explains:

-Check out the full interview on Spectroscopy with Dr. Austin Daniels, PhD.
+Check out the full interview on Spectroscopy with Dr. Austin Daniels.

 Particle Type Safety Concern Morphology